Last updated 12 July 2022

 - what services are to be provided to meet the child’s protection and care needs and to promote the child’s future wellbeing

-- provide for the child’s contact with their family group or other persons they connected with
+- the child’s contact with the child’s family group or other persons with whom the child is connected

-- provide for the maintaining of the child’s ethnic or cultural identity (s 51B Child Protection Act).
+- arrangements for maintaining the child’s ethnic and cultural identity

 - the child’s parents